jgm/gitit/README.markdown

   [reCAPTCHA] keys, which can be obtained free of charge at
   <http://recaptcha.net/api/getkey>.
 The values of these fields are ignored
   if `useRecaptcha` is set to `False`.

+- `maxCacheSize` is the maximum size of the in-memory page cache (in bytes).

 - `mimeTypesFile` is the path of a file containing mime type associations.
   Each line of the file should contain a mime type, followed by some space,